camargo/ng-elm/example/README.md

 # ng-elm example app

-This is a basic Angular 2 app that uses ng-elm.
+This is a basic Angular app that uses ng-elm.
-It was setup using the [Angular 2 Quickstart](https://angular.io/docs/ts/latest/quickstart.html).

 ## Build and Run Instructions